-9.10 Pairings for the Elimination Rounds
+9.9 Pairings for the Elimination Rounds

-In each Elimination Round of the International Rounds, except for the World Championship Round, the pairings shall be determined by use of "power-seeding," i.e., the highest-ranked Team shall compete against the lowest-ranked Team; the second-highest-ranked Team shall compete against the second-lowest-ranked Team, etc. For the purposes of this Rule, all rankings shall be determined by the final standings at the end of the Advanced Rounds.
+In each Elimination Round of the International Rounds except the World Championship Round, the pairings shall be determined by use of "power-seeding," i.e., the highest-ranked Team shall compete against the lowest-ranked Team; the second-highest-ranked Team shall compete against the second-lowest-ranked Team, etc. For the purposes of this Rule, all rankings shall be determined by the final standings at the end of the Preliminary Rounds.

-9.11 Adjustment to Pairings in the Elimination Rounds
+9.10 Adjustment to Pairings in the Elimination Rounds